When and Where

 For first-year Scouts, there is a special program to give them a “quick start” in their Scouting adventure by working with them (and other Scouts spending their first year at Summer Camp) on basic skills and requirement.

-The cost of Summer Camp is deliberately kept low by Simon Kenton Council ($275 is far less than the cost of having a youth at camp for a week) to encourage participation in this important program.
+The cost of Summer Camp is deliberately kept low by Simon Kenton Council to encourage participation in this important program.

 All Scouts are encouraged to attend Summer Camp.